 Further, legislative and regulatory responses to COVID-19 have had a significant impact on our education loan portfolios.
-In compliance with the CARES Act and related executive actions, payments and interest accrual on all loans owned by ED have been suspended since March of 2020.
+In compliance with the CARES Act and related executive actions, payments and interest accrual on all loans owned by ED were suspended from March of 2020 to September 2023.
 See risk factor entitled "-Prepayments on our loans can materially impact our profitability, results of operations, financial condition, cash flows or future business prospects" for additional information on the SDR Plan.